Pdleon/pdleon.github.io/_posts/2020-10-06-Retrieve PSTN Calls with Microsoft Graph.md

-- Back to the github script link below, click on Raw and copy the script to your preferred editor and modify your applicationid, directory id and client secret string as illustrated on his blog.
+- Back to the github script link below, click on Raw and copy the script to your preferred editor and modify your **applicationid(client), directoryid(tenant), and clientsecret** string as illustrated on his blog.

   [Get-TeamsPSTNCallRecords]: https://github.com/leeford/Get-TeamsPSTNCallRecords/blob/master/Get-TeamsPSTNCallRecords.ps1